Do I need building regulations approval for my loft conversion?

 - Utilities: Would any chimneys, tanks, pipes or services require moving to create a usable space?

-- If your uncoverted loft space is too low, too small or has too many utilities it may still be possible to convert it, but it will be much more complex (and expensive).
-Talk to your local building control team for advice.
+- If your unconverted loft space is too low, too small or has too many utilities it may still be possible to convert it, but it will be much more complex (and expensive).

 Get professional advice